eloots/Pi-Akka-Cluster/README.md

 If you want to build your own physical cluster, you may want to have a look at the BOM [here](images/BOM.md).

-## Download & flash a fully customised Hypriot OS

-> _**The recommended way to flash a customised OS image is documented in the next paragraph.**_

-Instructions on where to get a fully configured OS can be found [here](Akka-Pi-OS-install-instructions.md).

 ## Pi-Hypriot customisation instructions

 The easiest and _fastest_ way to flash a Hypriot OS instance that is ready to use for the Akka Cluster software can be found [here](Hypriot-OS-Customisation-Instructions.md).